pinterest/querybook/docs/admin_guide/infra_config.md

     - db: This will keep the query results in the default db set by DATABASE_CONN
     - s3: This will upload the query results on AWS S3
+    - file: This will save the query results as csv files in the host

 The following settings are only relevant if you are using `db`, note that all units are in bytes::